rachelgu1/darwin-dcsa.github.io/content/meet-the-dcsa.md

         dcsa_bame AT darwin.cam.ac.uk<br/>
         Tanyaradzwa MANGOMA<br/>
         <p align="justify">
-Tanya is a final year PhD student in Engineering working on 3D printing brain-like devices.
-Outside her studies, she enjoys chilling with her friends with a glass or two of wine.
-She is here to share some of the resources that have helped her throughout her stay in Cambridge.
-Don’t hesitate to get in touch.<br><br>
+Kang-Lung Lee is a first-year PhD student in the Department of Radiology.
+He is a consultant radiologist and a university lecturer at his institution and university in Taiwan.
+His research focuses on prostate imaging and medical utilization, aiming at reducing the inequalities and barriers to accessing medical services.
+During his free time, he likes to work out in the gym, swim, and travel.<br><br>

-The BAME officer works with college to further the needs of BIPOC students, to create initiatives through which we can create a space that allows BIPOC students to reach their full potential, and better the everyday experience of life in Cambridge, as well as to figure out ways to deal with structural racism and increasing access for BIPOC.
+The BAME officer works with college to further the needs of Black, Indigenous, and People of Colour’ (BIPOC) students, to create initiatives through which we can create a space that allows BIPOC students to reach their full potential, and better the everyday experience of life in Cambridge, as well as to figure out ways to deal with structural racism and increasing access for BIPOC.
         </p>
     </td></tr>